 During April and into May, the long rains give new life to the Serengeti.
 Lush shoots across the plains draw the wildebeest northwards from Lake Masek to the central Serengeti around Lake Magadi and Seronera.

-Pioneer Camp, the Sopa Serengeti and Lemala Ewanjan are camps/lodges in this area, among others, with the Serena and Mbuzi Mawe slightly further to the north and well-positioned for the unpredictable 'moving month' of June.
+Pioneer Camp and Lemala Ewanjan are camps/lodges in this area, among others, with Mbuzi Mawe slightly further to the north and well-positioned for the unpredictable 'moving month' of June.

 During June and into July, lodges in the central area are accustomed to arranging picnic lunches so guests can spend all day out on the plains maximising their viewing time of the migration.